 The treatment for someone who has been exposed to rabies is a series of shots known as postexposure prophylaxis (PEP).
 These shots help the body's immune system destroy the disease in its early stages.
 Getting PEP before symptoms appear usually prevents infection, and you are likely to recover.

-If you think you've been exposed to the rabies virus, it's very important to get medical care before symptoms begin.
-If symptoms appear, it's too late for a cure, and the infection will probably lead to death.
+If you think you've been exposed to the rabies virus, it's very important to get medical care right away.
+Rabies is nearly always fatal if not treated before symptoms appear.

-In the U.S. and Canada, PEP has two parts, usually given at the same time:
+In the U.S. and Canada, PEP has two parts:

 • A shot of human antibodies against rabies, called human rabies immunoglobulin (HRIG)